aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/final-project/index.md

 - More photos, sketches, high-quality video, process videos.
 - A guide/tutorial on how to build your project from the technical side.

 **No separate assignment submission to MyCourses, just use the website that you have been using for the course.
-Except for the video file, send that separately.**
+Except for the video file, send that separately on [MyCourses here.](https://mycourses.aalto.fi/mod/panoptosubmission/view.php?id=1429735)**

 {{<hint info>}}
 ### Video Specifications